 “You may look in front of you, and on both sides, if you like,” said the Sheep: “but you can’t look ALL round you – unless you’ve got eyes at the back of your head.”

 We had to read it in our religion class.
-The project didn’t make Mr. Rote any friends, but at least the book was short and creepy.
+Mr Rote made us.
+There wasn’t anything I could do.
+He just would have said, “Sit down Sebastian and crack open that book.”
+The project didn’t make him any friends, but at least the book was short and creepy.
 It’s about Elie Wiesel going to Auschwitz, and about people getting killed shot tortured gassed by the Nazis.
 After that they were burned in crematoriums.

 When they got to the concentration camp the women, at least most of the women, and the children, and the weak people would have to go to the side.
 They made them take off all their clothes.
 The Nazis wanted to save the clothes and shoes.
 They would tell everybody they were going to the showers to clean up.
-But, the showers would really be gas chambers.
+But the showers would really be gas chambers.
 After awhile they would burn their bodies.
+They were some sick bastards.

 We watched a gruesome video about the Holocaust and then read the book.
 It would have been more fun if we had been able to read it at our own pace, but Mr. Rote made us read an exact number of pages every night.
 The next day we had a quiz on it.
 We had to remember one specific thing every day, so it wasn’t that hard.
 It was actually kind of boring.
 I always got a 5 out of 5 or a 10 out of 10.
-Mr. Rote always quizzed us on something that happened in one of the chapters.
-It was some kind of fact, so it was retarded.
+Mr. Rote usually quizzed us on something that happened in one of the chapters.
+It was some kind of fact, so it was retarded, his stupid quiz.

 Jack my so-called brother upstairs in his attic fortress thinks Hitler had his reasons and is misunderstood.
-He even went to one of Hitler’s mountain top bunkers when he was in Germany for his slap dancing championship, but he was disappointed.
+He even went to one of Hitler’s mountain top bunkers when he was in Germany for his slap dancing championships, but he was disappointed.
 He said everything was falling apart and damp.
+He and his creepy friend were the only ones there.

 “It’s all wrecked,” he said.
 “Even the Germans don’t care.”

-Jack is all about the goose-stepping Germans, the should-have-beens of the world, which is what he calls them.
+Jack is all about the Germans, the should-have-beens of the world, which is what he calls them.
+Dad went there, to the light bulb factory, for work, and told Jack it wasn’t anything like that, but Jack is a turd.
 He dresses up in deer-hide leather shorts, a green wool hat with a grouse feather, and black shoes when he goes slap dancing at the German-American Cultural Center.
 The black shoes have two-inch heels and cleats as big as horseshoes.

-His dance group dances at the Labor Day Oktoberfest every year.
-They dress up as old men with canes.
+His dance group performs at the Labor Day Oktoberfest in Berea at the fairgrounds every year.
+They dress up like old men with canes.
 A lady comes on stage with a big sign saying she’s got a special beer, and they drink it, and limp around to the back of a glockenspiel.
 When they come back they’ve lost their white beards and scraggly wigs and limps and they’re dancing all spry and happy.

-“It’s like the beer that makers you younger,” Jack said.
+“It’s the German beer that makes you younger,” Jack says.

 They have sponsors who give them bead necklaces and sunglasses and they toss a butt load of the crap to the crowds during their shows.
-One year when I was there, since my step mom always makes us go see her boy wonder son dance, they threw out Jagermeister thongs.
+One year when I was there, since my stepmom always makes us go see her boy wonder son dance, they threw out Jagermeister thongs.
 That was nutty.
 Everybody was grabbing for them.
-There was a riot.
+Who wants a cheap thong?
+There was a riot anyway.

-I think Hitler was insane.
+Hitler must have been insane.
 He and his flunkies made mass insanity break out.
 I found out he had only one nut, which probably explains it.
 He was crazy, but he was a crazy mastermind.
 He was flipped out smart.
 His master plan was to make a master race by killing all the Jews.
 The Jews couldn’t be part of the plan because they didn’t have blond hair and blue eyes.
-But, in the end, he killed his wife and himself.
+But in the end, he killed his wife and himself, and the Jews got off the hook.

-Hitler is always blamed for starting the war, but that’s fool’s talk, because Hitler or no Hitler there would have been a war.
-There ‘s always a war.
+Hitler is always blamed for starting the war, but that’s just winner talk, because Hitler or no Hitler there would have been a war.
+There’s always a war.
 Nobody cares who starts something.
 I just want to bomb someone.
 Anybody.
 Then I get excited.
+I go looking for my xBox.

-My Uncle Valdas was in the Russian Army when he was young and lived in Lithuania.
-They made him go to Afghanistan and fix tanks during the war, but the terrorists crushed the Ruskies, anyway.
-When he got back to Lithuania he became a policeman, but now he’s a truck driver here, driving from coast to coast.
+My Uncle Valdas was in the Russian Army when he was young and lived in Lithuania and it was the USSR.
+They made him go to Afghanistan and fix tanks during the war, but the terrorists crushed the commies, anyway.
+When he got back to Lithuania he became a policeman, but now he’s a big rig driver here, driving from coast to coast.

 “The shit!” he said.
 “Put the iPod under the bed.”

 Uncle Valdas is a weird talker.
 He has a weird accent.
-He’s always working, too, working hard, when he’s not gambling at some casino somewhere.
+He’s a weird guy.
+He’s always working, working hard, at least when he’s not gambling at some casino somewhere.
 Aunt Lizzie says he’s throwing all their money away.
 He’s nice, but a little assertive.
 He’s not aggressive, just assertive.
-Although he doesn’t ask questions, since he doesn’t not know it all, so he says.
+He doesn’t ask questions, since he doesn’t NOT KNOW IT ALL.
 He makes a butt load of statements about things.
 Sometimes it seems like he thinks he knows everything.
 When we were downloading his books he kept telling me to do the same thing that wasn’t working.

-He’s relaxed when we talk, but he’s crazy.
+But he wouldn’t listen.
+He’s relaxed when we talk, he doesn’t pace or wave his arms, but he’s crazy.
 Not mentally crazy, but fast and loud crazy, basically.
 He’s always been.
 It’s nothing new.

 I met Uncle Valdas when he and Aunt Lizzie got married nine years ago.
 I was five-years-old.
 There’s a picture of him and me when I was only a couple of months old.
 I’m buck-naked and my dad is holding me.
 Uncle Valdas is in the picture and there’s a big wet stain on his shirt.
 I must have thrown up on him.

 Uncle Valdas never lets anyone get anything over on him.
 He will punch anyone in the face if he has to.
-He knows that non-violence is pointless.
+He’s not a violent guy, even though he was in the commie military, but he knows that non-violence is pointless.
 It’s fine as long as it works, but it hardly ever works.

 My friends and I were at Crocker Park, walking the mall, not doing a single thing, when a pack of little retards walked smack up to one of my friends.
 One of them started swearing at him.
 They were ten-years-old and swearing up a storm.
-I could have slapped that kid in the face.
+I could have slapped that kid in the face, I was so mad about it.

-“Dudes, can you guys get away,” one of my friends finally said, shoving him away.
-But, the little retards kept swearing it up.
-If I had slapped him in the face to begin with he would have run away crying because he was just a small, senseless butt head.
+“Dudes, can you guys get away,” one of my friends finally said, shoving the squirt away.
+But the little retards kept swearing it up.
+If I had slapped him in the face to begin with he would have run away crying because he was just a small senseless Westlake butt head.

 I can’t believe a ten-year-old CUSSED ME OUT!
 I should have gotten VIOLENT.
 We saw them later, running around a Barnes and Noble, and security guards were yelling at them.

 Is non-violence what it means to be a disciple of Jesus?
-Nobody knows and I don’t think so.
+Nobody knows, not even Mr Rote.
+I don’t think so.
 Most guys at St. Mel’s would say non-violence is pointless.
 That’s because violence is a good thing.
 Maybe not always, but sometimes it’s necessary, when it’s needed.
 It depends on the situation.

 More often than not non-violence doesn’t solve anything.
 It can, but most of the time it won’t solve a thing.
 It’s good to try to talk things out.
-No one should go straight to violence, but I have a craving for it.
+No one should go straight to brute force.
+Lots of grown-ups have a craving for it.
 It’s all about adrenaline.
 It’s like a drug.
-Most guys like fighting.
+Most guys at svhool like fighting, except the smarties.

 There are a butt load of shows on TV about jails, jailbirds, and drugs.
 The people in jail, especially if they do drugs, like fighting because they feel it gives them a fix.
-They feel the adrenaline, which is like a drug.
+They feel the adrenaline.

 I was at the Westlake Mall waiting for my dad to pick me up one night when a guard came up to me.